geokousis/evoleaf/README.md

 # EvoLeaf

 EvoLeaf is a customized self-hosted Overleaf Community Edition deployment based on the Overleaf Toolkit.
+It is intended as an overlay/customization layer above the standard toolkit, not a full replacement for the toolkit itself.
 It includes editor, compile, registration, package-management, and access-control changes on top of the standard CE stack.

 ## Base project

-This project is based on the open-source Overleaf Toolkit and the Overleaf Community Edition codebase, with additional custom deployment, UI, and workflow changes specific to EvoLeaf.
+This project is based on the open-source Overleaf Toolkit and the Overleaf Community Edition codebase, with additional deployment, UI, and workflow changes specific to EvoLeaf.
+The goal is to keep the upstream toolkit structure and runtime model, while layering local patches and deployment-specific behavior on top.

 ## What this repo contains